inpulse-tv/faceapp-backend/README.md

 * [Technologies](#technologies)

 ## Celebrity classification API
-Python version > 3.8.
+Python version > 3.8

 This API return the most similar celebrity to the user.
 It uses FaceNet model and a saved SVM classifier.
 You can refer to the "celeb_class_api" directory if you want to test.
 You can also retrain the model on your own dataset using the notebook "facenet.ipynb" in the "notebooks" directory.

-In addition, You can create Docker image using the Dockerfile in the "celeb_class_api" directory.
+In addition, You can create and run Docker image using the Dockerfile in the "celeb_class_api" directory.
 You can use these commands:

 ```
 $ cd celeb_class_api